Interleukin 6: Receptor

 In addition to the membrane-bound receptor, a soluble form of IL-6R (sIL-6R) has been purified from human serum and urine.
 Many neuronal cells are unresponsive to stimulation by IL-6 alone, but differentiation and survival of neuronal cells can be mediated through the action of sIL-6R.
 The sIL-6R/IL-6 complex can stimulate neurites outgrowth and promote survival of neurons and, hence, may be important in nerve regeneration through remyelination.

 Interactions

 Interleukin-6 has been shown to interact with interleukin-6 receptor, glycoprotein 130, and Galectin-3.

 There is considerable functional overlap and interaction between Substance P (SP), the natural ligand for the neurokinin type 1 receptor (NK1R, a mediator of immunomodulatory activity) and IL-6.

 Role in disease

-IL-6 stimulates the inflammatory and auto-immune processes in many diseases such as multiple sclerosis, neuromyelitis optica spectrum disorder (NMOSD), diabetes, atherosclerosis, depression, Alzheimer's disease, systemic lupus erythematosus, multiple myeloma, prostate cancer, Behçet's disease, rheumatoid arthritis, and intracerebral hemorrhage.
+IL-6 stimulates the inflammatory and auto-immune processes in many diseases such as multiple sclerosis, neuromyelitis optica spectrum disorder (NMOSD), diabetes, atherosclerosis, gastric cancer, depression, Alzheimer's disease, systemic lupus erythematosus, multiple myeloma, prostate cancer, Behçet's disease, rheumatoid arthritis, and intracerebral hemorrhage.

 Hence, there is an interest in developing anti-IL-6 agents as therapy against many of these diseases.
 The first such is tocilizumab, which has been approved for rheumatoid arthritis, Castleman's disease and systemic juvenile idiopathic arthritis.
 Others are in clinical trials.
+It has been observed that genetic inactivation of ZCCHC 6 suppresses IL‐6 expression and reduces the severity of experimental osteoarthritis in Mice.
+Some plant derived small molecule such as Butein have been reported to inhibit IL-6 expression in IL-1β stimulated human chondrocytes.

+Liver diseases

+Since IL-6 is a well-known pleiotropic molecule, it plays a dual role in the pathogenesis of liver diseases.
+While it is necessary for promoting liver regeneration, IL-6 is also a highly recognized marker of systemic inflammation and its association with mortality in liver diseases has been reported by multiple studies.
+In patients with severe alcohol-associated hepatitis, IL-6 showed the most robust elevation among inflammatory cytokines compared to healthy controls with a further increase in non-survivors.
+In these patients, IL-6 was a predictor of short-term (28- and 90-day) mortality.